Is the AARP supplement a good decision?

-If you are Medicare eligible, in most case, you will not be charged for Part A. If you elect Part B you will pay $104.90.
+If you are Medicare eligible, in most case, you will not be charged for Part A. If you elect Part B you will pay a low premium based on your income.
 If your personal income exceeds $85,000 or spousal combined income exceeds $170,000 you may pay a higher Part B premium.
 Your premium will be determined as you apply for Medicare A and B.

 What are the different parts of Medicare?